kgilper/kpad/README.md

 ## Plugin System

 Plugins extend kpad with custom commands and syntax highlighting.
+For comprehensive documentation, see the [Plugin Development Guide](docs/PLUGIN_DEVELOPMENT.md).

 ### Plugin Structure